Anthony Housefather: In the media

 Housefather has written several opinion pieces for Canadian newspapers, and has been interviewed on local and national news networks, sharing his views on subjects including his experience as a member of parliament, minority language issues, and his support of more permissive surrogacy laws in Canada.

 In November 2020, Housefather published an op-ed in CNN alongside his co-members of the Interparliamentary Taskforce on Combatting Online Antisemitism.
 Their article expressed the need for global collaboration to hold social media companies accountable for what takes place on their platforms and to create internationally cohesive and transparent policies to tackle hate speech.

 In 2021, Housefather published an op-ed in the National Post discussing the need for a new independent institution in Canada to combat online disinformation.

 Following the introduction of Bill 96 in Québec, Housefather has been featured prominently in local and national media for his opposition to the Bill.
 In May 2022, Housefather published an op-ed in the Montreal Gazette expressing his concern with the bill.[i]
 That same month, the Canadian Broadcasting Corporation reported that Housefather and other Liberal members of parliament participated in a protest against Bill 96.
 He later joined Rosemary Barton on Rosemary Barton Live to discuss his concerns with the legislation.

+Housefather has stated that he is a centrist.

+Housefather made the headlines once more in April 2024 when he dragged attention about his future within the Liberal Party after his party supported an NDP-backed motion about a potential Palestinian statehood.
+While he had been "angered" by the "adoption of the motion and all the events that preceded it," Housefather said he also knew his "core values remain[ed] Liberal ones" and "believe[d] [his] greatest value to Canadians is staying in caucus to advocate for a centrist classical Liberal Party" he believes in.